AdnanSihab/CSE438/Submission-4/README.txt

 Project title:
-A Comparative Study on Mchine Generated Text Detection Using LLM Models
+A Comparative Study on Machine Generated Text Detection Using LLM Models

 Group Number:
 13